Guide to Finding a Therapist

 - Do I need to meet my deductible (the amount I pay for covered health care services before my insurance plan starts to pay) before my plan starts covering therapy?

-- Once I do meet my deductible, how much will you cover?
+- How much is my deductible?
+Once I do meet my deductible, how much will you cover?

 - Can you offer me a list or database of “in network” therapists (these are providers who are known to be covered by the insurance plan)?

-If you do not have insurance, it is possible to find therapists who offer cheaper therapy called “sliding scale” but you will be more limited in your options.
-Some therapists who claim to offer sliding scale therapy will still charge very high fees, that is why it’s important to ask about the range they offer.
+If you do not have insurance, it is possible to find therapists who offer more affordable therapy called “sliding scale,” but you will be more limited in your options.
+Some therapists who claim to offer sliding scale therapy will still charge very high fees, making it crucial to ask about the range they offer.
 Some therapists do sliding scale ranges dependent on income level so you may have to provide some documentation of your income.
 It is also possible to find sliding scale therapy at different local health centers and clinics.
-Go to the section in this document titled “For Those Without Insurance” for more information.
+Go to the section in this document titled “For Those Without Insurance” for more information.ose Without Insurance” for more information.

-Knowing all of this, what do you want from therapy?
+Knowing all of this, it’s time to consider what you want out of therapy.
 Make a list of what you want, need, and are looking for in a therapist.

 Here are some questions to help you get started: